clusternet/website/content/en/docs/tutorials/mutil-cluster-service/visting-services-in-child-cluster.md

 For services in child clusters, we can use service name to visit them locally from parent cluster.

 {{% alert title="Note" color="primary" %}}
-Make sure parent cluster can visit child clusters pod CIDR and each cluster must use distinct pod CIDRs that don’t conflict or overlap with any other cluster.
+1. Make sure parent cluster can visit child clusters pod CIDR and each cluster must use distinct pod CIDRs that don’t conflict or overlap with any other cluster.
+2. Make sure experimental feature `MultiClusterService` is enabled both on `clusternet-agent` and `clusternet-controler-manager` side.
+You can manually enable the feature by directly modifying with `--feature-gates=xxx,MultiClusterService=true` of deployments `clusternet-controller-manager` and `clusternet-agent`.
 {{% /alert %}}

 ## 1. Deploying applications to multiple clusters with various scheduling strategies